-- 1. Successfully complete nine hours at another regionally accredited institution with a minimum of a "B" in each of the courses.
+- 1. Successfully complete nine hours at another regionally accredited institution with a minimum grade of "B" in each of the courses.
 The nine hours must be completed in two consecutive terms. - 2.
-Once the individual completes the nine hours and has the needed grades, he/she must have an official transcript sent to Cox College and write a letter to the Registrar requesting re-admission to the college.
+Once the individual completes the nine hours required, he/she must submit an official transcript to Cox College and write a letter to the Registrar requesting re-admission to the college.